-downs, and that these can often be worked
+downs, and that these can often be worked through so that the friendship is repaired or

-through so that the friendship is repaired or even strengthened, and that resorting to
+even strengthened, and that resorting to

 violence is never right

-R11 how to recognise who to trust and who
+Till now to recognize who to true tunt who

 not to trust, how to judge when a friendship

 is making them feel unhappy or

-uncomfortable, managing conflict, how to
+uncomfortable, managing conflict, how to manage these situations and how to seek

-manage these situations and how to seek help and advice from others, if needed
+help and advice from others, if needed

-Respectful R12 the importance of respecting others,
+Respectful

 relationships even when they are very different from them

 (for example, physically, in character,

 personality or backgrounds), or make

 different choices or have different

-preferences or beliefs
+preferences or beliefs P12 practical stops they can take in a range

-R13 practical steps they can take in a range of different contexts to improve or support
+• R13 practical steps they can take in a range of different contexts to improve or support

 respectful relationships

-R14 the conventions of courtesy and
+D44.1

 manners

-R15 the importance of self-respect and how

 this links to their own happiness

-R16 that in school and in wider society they
+• Till the time in some of time in trial society they

 can expect to be treated with respect by others, and that in turn they should show

 due respect to others, including those in

 positions of authority

-R17 about different types of bullying
+man about annot one of bee of building

 (including cyberbullying), the impact of

 bullying, responsibilities of bystanders

 (primarily reporting bullying to an adult) and how to get help

-R18 what a stereotype is, and how
+• R18 what a stereotype is, and how

 stereotypes can be unfair, negative or

 destructive

-R19 the importance of permission-seeking
+may the importance of permission seeming

 and giving in relationships with friends,

-Oralira peers and adults All of these constants
+Online peers and adults R20 that people sometimes behave All of these aspects are

-Online relationships • R20 that people sometimes behave differently online, including by pretending to All of these aspects are covered in lessons within the
+relationships differently online, including by pretending to covered in lessons within the

-relationships be someone they are not.
+• be someone they are not.
 Puzzles

 R21 that the same principles apply to online

 relationships as to face-to-face relationships, Relationships

-including the importance of respect for Changing Me
+including the importance of respect for Changing Me Colobrating Difference

-others online including when we are Celebrating Difference
+others online including when we are anonymous.
+Celebrating Difference

-anonymous.R22 the rules and principles for keeping safe

 online, how to recognise risks, harmful

 content and contact, and how to report them.

-R23 how to critically consider their online
+re-e new co critically constact then comme

 friendships and sources of information

-including awareness of the risks associated

-with people they have never met.
+including awareness of the risks associated with people they have never met.

-R24 how information and data is shared and used online.
+used online.

 Being safe R25what sorts of boundaries are appropriate All of these aspects are

-- 8 i i i i i i i i i i i i i i i i i i i